jojoschmitt/docker_ASK-API_flask-ask_MySQL_CLEAN/README.md

-# docker_ASK-API_flask-ask_MySQL_CLEAN
+# Alexa Skill API with MySQL DB in Docker
-A dockerized Alexa Skill API using flask-ask with aMySQL connection.
-Clean base template.
+A dockerized Alexa Skill API using flask-ask with a MySQL database.
+This is a clean base template.